Exxon boosts Permian Basin assets through swap deal with LINN

-(Reuters) - Exxon Mobil Corp (XOM.N) said it acquired additional properties in the Permian Basin of Texas in an asset swap deal with LINN Energy LLC LINE.O.
+May 21 (Reuters) - Exxon Mobil Corp said it acquired additional properties in the Permian Basin of Texas in an asset swap deal with LINN Energy LLC.

 Exxon will transfer its portion of the Hugoton gas field in Kansas and Oklahoma to LINN as part of the deal.

-Exxon said its unit XTO Energy Inc XEII.UL will manage the newly acquired 26,000 acres.
+Exxon said its unit XTO Energy Inc will manage the newly acquired 26,000 acres.

 The Hugoton Field portion produces about 85 million cubic feet of natural gas and natural gas liquids per day, LINN said in a separate statement.